-Luna Vela is a Mexico-born, Texas-raised interdisciplinary artist whose work lives at the border between myth and memory, where Tejana vernacular culture becomes cosmological grammar.
+Luna Vela is a Mexico-born, Texas-raised interdisciplinary artist and chef whose work lives at the border between myth and memory while honoring the land and people that have cared for her, continue to shape her.

 She is the founder of Neighborhood Molino, a community-based nixtamal research and education initiative rooted in Austin, TX.
-Her work has been supported by NALAC, the James Beard Foundation, and the City of Austin.
+Her work has always aimed to nurture the communities she's in relation with, providing access to traditional foodways in creative ways.
+This work has been supported by NALAC Fund for the Arts, the James Beard Foundation, and the City of Austin.

 For collaborations, commissions, residency inquiries, press, collective cooking, and curatorial projects.